-Wallingford is a quintessentially English market town with plenty of things to see and do, whether a destination for a day trip or the base for a longer visit.
+Wallingford on Thames is a quintessentially English market town in South Oxfordshire with plenty of things to see and do, whether a destination for a day trip or the base for a longer visit.

 If you wander the cobbled streets you can explore more of the history and heritage of this Saxon fortified town – the best surviving example in England.
 As you walk around you can admire surviving Saxon features at one end of the town, the Corn Exchange Theatre, a grade II listed building built in 1856 in the centre, and a 14th-century old coaching inn at the other end.
 The Corn Exchange Theatre provides a varied programme of theatre, cinema and live-screening experiences.

 Away from the marketplace you can visit the site of one of England’s most important castles and enjoy a walk through crumbling castle ruins, earthworks and ramparts in beautiful gardens, and take a walk to Wallingford Bridge, a road bridge over the River Thames with 14th Century origins.